 In an effort to get that classic belly dancer look and the long hair I love I have tried hair pieces.
-For a long time I used they clip in track extensions which are basically a length of hair extensions on wig clips.
-Well this was great until one day in the middle of a show my hair got stuck on my finger/zill and flung right off across the room!
+For a long time, I used the clip-in track extensions which are basically a length of hair extensions on wig clips.
+Well, this was great until one day in the middle of a show my hair got stuck on my finger/zill and flung right off across the room!
 OMG!
 I was so embarrassed.
-So what to do.
-I found a way to attach them by creating tiny little pony tails and attaching them to that point.
-But this was time consuming and when they were in to long they gave me a headache.
+So what to do?
+I found a way to attach them by creating tiny little ponytails and attaching them to that point.
+But this was time-consuming and when they were in to long they gave me a headache.
 Also, I was always a little worried they would come out.

 When I went to Jewel of the Sierra 2012 I met a couple of dancers with beautiful hair!
 One of them told me that they use 3/4 wigs that clip in the same way as my old hair extensions but they were more secure because they were in a circle and you also attach them with the tiny pony tail method as before.
 I asked her how they worked and how they held up.
 She said that they were great and even held up thru her Ayoub section.
 WOW!
 Now that gives me hope!
 But I am still a little worried since I tend to flip my hair a lot.

-I LOVE my new hair extensions.
-They do require some maintenance to keep them from becoming a mess but nothin to troubling.
+I LOVE my new hair extensions (see picture below).
+They do require some maintenance to keep them from becoming a mess but nothing too troubling.
 Keep them as tangle free as possible, don't apply direct heat to the bonds, and braid or put your hair up when you sleep.
-Pretty basic long hair up keep.
-The only thing that has bothered me is just getting use to the bonds.
-For some reason the are a little itchy to me right now but I am sure that will calm down as they relax and adjust.
-I am just not use to feeling them in my hair yet.
-I am sure I will get use to how they feel.
-Other than that, the are FANTASTIC!
+Pretty basic long hair upkeep.
+The only thing that has bothered me is just getting used to the bonds.
+For some reason they are a little itchy to me right now but I am sure that will calm down as they relax and adjust.
+I am just not used to feeling them in my hair yet.
+I am sure I will get used to how they feel.
+Other than that, they are FANTASTIC!
 I have swam with them and performed with them in three shows and they are just wonderful.
 They feel fine, they look amazing, and I feel beautiful.
-If you are looking to get hair extensions I would defiantly suggest them and would suggest going to Solo Salon in Chicago to get them done.
+If you are looking to get hair extensions I would definitely suggest getting them.